SebastiaanKlippert/go-wkhtmltopdf/README.md

 You can combine any number or external HTML documents (HTTP(S) links) with at most one HTML document from stdin and set options for each input document.

-Note: You can also ignore the internal buffer and let wkhtmltopdf write directly to disk if required for large files.
+Note: You can also ignore the internal buffer and let wkhtmltopdf write directly to disk if required for large files, or use the [SetOutput](https://godoc.org/github.com/SebastiaanKlippert/go-wkhtmltopdf#PDFGenerator.SetOutput) method to pass any `io.Writer`.

 For us this is one of the easiest ways to generate PDF documents from Go(lang) and performance is very acceptable.